TroyLaPolice/European-Neolithic-Expansion/README.md

 First the simulation looks for possible mates nearby and then the reproduction function is run.

 This reproduction function runs for each individual each generation.
 In the reproduction function the phenotype of new offspring is tagged with the Z coordinate of the individual.
 We also see this in the function where the individuals are initialized at the start of the simulation.

-The offspring then moves away from its parents within a specified distance range.
+The offspring is generated on the map at the parental location.

 Color is also specified here.
 It can be based on ancestry proportion or simply what the individual is behaviorally- HG or farmer.

+Assortative mating is handled here as well.
+Based on the specified amount of assortative mating above (MP) the probabability of the individual choosing a similar mate is calculated and used as weights for the sampling function that selects a mate for the individual.

 #### Learning